Larisa Shepitko: Marriage

 In 1963, Shepitko met Elem Klimov while finishing her film Heat.
 Later that year the two married.
 They had one child, Anton, who was born in 1973.

 Health

 Shepitko struggled with physical and mental health problems at various points in her career.
 While filming Heat, she came down with Hepatitis A and had to direct some scenes from a stretcher.
-Shepitko's repeated censorship took a toll on her mental health and she was hospitalized in a sanitorium after a breakdown in the early 1970s.
-While hospitalized, Shepitko suffered a fall that damaged her spine.
-This meant that she only barely survived giving birth to her son Anton in 1973.
+The repeated censorship of her work took a toll on her mental health, leading to a breakdown and hospitalization in a sanatorium in the early 1970s.
+During her hospitalization, Shepitko suffered a fall that damaged her spine, which complicated her pregnancy and made the birth of her son Anton in 1973 a near-death experience.

 Death

 Shepitko died in a car crash on a highway near the city of Tver with four members of her shooting team in 1979 while scouting locations for her planned adaptation of the novel Farewell to Matyora by Valentin Rasputin.
 Andrei Tarkovsky, a fellow filmmaker and friend of Shepitko, wrote in his journal about the event after attending her funeral, "...
 A car accident.
 All killed instantly.
 So suddenly, that not one of them had adrenaline in the blood.
 It seems that the driver fell asleep at the wheel.
 It was early morning.
 Between Ostachkovo and Kalinin".
 Her husband, the director Elem Klimov, finished the work under the title Farewell and also made a 25-minute tribute entitled Larisa (1980).

 Farewell is about a small village on a beautiful island threatened with flooding.
 The film follows the inhabitants and their farewell to their homeland.
 "Critics maintained that the final product lacked Shepitko’s unique personal vision, obviously a point of view that could never be replicated".
 Composer Alfred Schnittke, who had worked with Shepitko many times previously on scoring her films, dedicated his String Quartet No. 2 (1981) to Shepitko's memory.

 Klimov's tribute short film Larisa claims that Shepitko had been preparing all her life to make Farewell, and that it would have certainly been the high point of her career.

 The author of the novel that Farewell is based on, Valentin Rasputin, stated that, "...I wanted to try and prevent Matyora from being filmed.
 I wanted to preserve Matyora in its original genre, as a piece of prose, but Larisa managed to persuade me very quickly.
 She started describing what she imagined the future film to be like, and she was so passionate about it, so interested in it, that I completely forgot my intention not to let go of Matyora."